What is Ketamine?

-Even if the physical symptoms begin to return, many patients find they can withstand them with more resilience than before, instead of retreating to the fetal position each time new stress or obstacle arises.
+Even if the physical symptoms begin to return, many patients find they can withstand them with more resilience than before, instead of retreating to the fetal position each time a new stress or obstacle arises.
 This improvement in mood and function can last longer than the physical symptom relief.

 The most commonly reported side effects include mild nausea, drowsiness, and a temporary increase in blood pressure.
 The Revitalist staff will closely monitor your blood pressure and heart rate throughout the course of the infusion.

 During the treatment, you will experience something called a dissociative effect.
 Most patients describe the experience with words like relaxing, floating, and pleasant.
-This “dream-like” state feeling quickly subsides after the treatment is over, allowing you to leave with your driver after your appointment is complete.
+This “dream-like” state quickly subsides after the treatment is over, allowing you to leave with your driver after your appointment is complete.

-Ketamine is typically well-tolerated and we are not aware of any significant adverse reactions at the low dose used for this treatment.
-At the higher doses used in operating rooms, Ketamine has been known to cause hallucinations, as well as other cognitive distortions.
-Use of Ketamine by people with conditions such as unstable heart disease risk aggravating these conditions.
+Ketamine is typically well-tolerated and we are not aware of any significant adverse reactions at the low-dose used for this treatment.
+At the higher doses used in operating rooms, ketamine has been known to cause hallucinations, as well as other cognitive distortions.
+Use of ketamine by people with conditions such as unstable heart disease risk aggravating these conditions.
 It is of utmost importance that you fill out the medical questionnaire fully and truthfully, so we can properly evaluate whether you are medically appropriate for the treatment.